apache/flagon-useralejs/example/react-app-example/README.md

 This will start the React App in "developer mode", which will open in your browser.

-Click the text on the page to execute the UserALE.js `start()` export and start logging behaviors.
+Click the text on the page to execute the UserALE `start()` export and start logging behaviors.

 Or, modify `App.js` in `src` to experiment with `autostart` and `stop()` exports.